-- 1.1 The Standing Orders of the Corporation have been established to assist the effective operation of the Corporation and its Committees. - 1.2 The Standing Orders will be reviewed regularly and not less than every three years.
-Amendments to the Standing Orders may only be made following specific approval of the Corporation. - 1.3 These Standing Orders do not displace nor take precedence over the College's Instrument and Articles of Government ("Instrument" and "Articles" respectively), which are the primary authority for guidance on the conduct of the Corporation's business.
+- 1.1 The Standing Orders of the Corporation have been established under the Articles of Government ("the Articles") by which the Corporation has the power to make rules and bye-laws regarding the governance and conduct of the College.
+Their purpose is: - to complement the Financial Regulations in terms of financial governance; - to identify additional policies, procedures, protocols and practices which have been formally adopted by the Corporation, including the "Code of Conduct"; and - to set out rules for observance by the Corporation and its membership in discharging its responsibilities under the Instrument of Government ("the Instrument") and the Articles. - 1.2 The Standing Orders will be reviewed regularly and not less than every three years.
+Amendments to the Standing Orders may only be made following specific approval of the Corporation. - 1.3 These Standing Orders do not displace nor take precedence over the Instrument and Articles, which are the primary authority for guidance on the conduct of the Corporation's business.
 They shall be used in conjunction with the Instrument and Articles and advice issued by the Education & Skills Funding Agency, the Department for Education and their predecessors. - 1.4 It is the responsibility of the Clerk to the Corporation ("the Clerk") to advise the Corporation (or if appropriate the Chair of the Corporation or the chair of one of its committees) if at any time it appears that the Corporation (or any individual Governor) is or may be in breach of: - the Instrument or Articles; - these Standing Orders; or - the Code of Conduct.